‘RHOC’ Star Tamra Judge Talks Getting Drunk And Making Out In Latest Episode

 The October 15 episode of The Real Housewives of Orange County might have been one of the franchise’s raunchiest yet.
-The hour episode saw the women of the OC hop aboard a train to San Diego to celebrate the birthday of Shannon Beador.
-Nabbing a train to San Diego was a funny jab at the recent rumors surrounding Kelly Dodd and a sexual encounter she was suspected of having, which turned out to be false.
-Either way, the women still made fun of the “train” scenario and Kelly seemed to go along with it in good spirits.
+The hour-long episode saw the women of the OC hop aboard a train to San Diego in order to celebrate Shannon Beador‘s birthday.
+Nabbing a train to San Diego was a funny jab at the recent rumors surrounding Kelly Dodd and a sexual encounter she was suspected of having, rumors which turned out to be false.
+Either way, the women still made fun of the “train” scenario, and Kelly seemed to go along with it in good spirits.

-Tamra Judge brought along several phallic lollipops and candies on the train as if the women were attending a bachelorette party.
-Tequila was flowing and some of the women got pretty drunk fairly quickly and couldn’t keep their composure in public.
-Perhaps the two most misbehaved women in the bunch were Tamra and RHOC newcomer Braunwyn Windham-Burke.
-Tamra caught up with Andy Cohen on Bravo’s Watch What Happens Live after the episode aired and discussed the crazy events that unfolded.
+Tamra Judge brought several phallic lollipops and candies on the train, almost as if the women were attending a bachelorette party.
+Tequila was flowing and some of the women got pretty drunk fairly quickly, failing to keep their composure in public.
+Perhaps the two most misbehaved women of the bunch were Tamra and RHOC newcomer Braunwyn Windham-Burke.
+Tamra caught up with Andy Cohen on Bravo‘s Watch What Happens Live after the episode aired and discussed the crazy events that unfolded.

-After her WWHL appearance, Tamra also made a comment on Instagram that some fans took notice to.
+After her WWHL appearance, Tamra also made a comment on Instagram that some fans took notice of.

 “[That was a] hard episode for me to watch.
 Drunk and stupid never wins.”

-At first, Tamra didn’t seem too disappointed with her behavior when she sat down with Andy.
+Tamra didn’t seem too disappointed with her behavior when she sat down with Andy.

 “We had a good vibe.
 Would you rather have kissing or fighting?
 Just trying to make everybody happy,” Tamra said of the night’s wild events.
 “I don’t remember [if she’s a good kisser].
 But she said I was a good kisser, that’s all I care about.”

-There’s more to come between Tamra and Braunwyn this season on RHOC, but don’t expect any more drunk make-out sessions!
+There’s more to come between Tamra and Braunwyn this season on RHOC, but don’t expect any more drunken make-out sessions!

 The Real Housewives of Orange County airs every Tuesday night at 9 p.m.
-ET on Bravo.
+EDT on Bravo.

 Delivered To Your INBOX